 There are some circumstances when you might be asked to borrow on someone else's behalf.
-Some of these can include:
+These include when:

-Someone who're recently moved to the UK and doesn't have enough of a credit record to take out a loan or credit card.
+Someone has recently moved to the UK and doesn't have enough of a credit record to take out a loan or credit card

 A personal loan: This is an unsecured loan you can apply for in your name only.
 You can use the money for any reason, except for some standard restrictions such as using the money for investments or buying property.

-A secured loan: A secured loan uses an asset as collateral to cover the debt in case you cannot repay it, e.g. your house or car.
-This risk of a secured loan is that if you're unable to repay the loan, the lender can repossess the asset to recoup the loan.
+A secured loan: A secured loan uses an asset as collateral to cover the debt in case you cannot repay it – for example, your house or car.
+The risk of a secured loan is that if you're unable to repay the loan, the lender can repossess the asset to recoup the loan.

 This is because you are legally responsible for repaying the debt even if you are borrowing on behalf of someone else.

-If you're hesitant to take out debt to help a friend or family member, there are other ways you can help.
+If you're hesitant to take on debt to help a friend or family member, there are other ways you can help.

 Use your savings: If you have enough savings, it might be preferable to lending money from your personal funds rather than taking on debt.
 Even if your friend or relative is unable to pay you back, you won't be saddled with unwanted debt.